-(Prerequisite: ENGL 98 or 98SL or English Placement Test or equivalent.
-Students may receive credit for HUM 118 or 114, but not both courses.)
+(Prerequisite: ENGL 98 or 98SL or placement by the current assessment methods.)
 An introduction to the major religious traditions of the world and the spiritual practices of preliterate or primal religions.
 The course focuses equally on East and West, principles and practice, history and psychology.
 Examples of the art, music and literature of Hinduism, Buddhism, Islam, Chinese Religion, Judaism, Christianity and primal religions are presented to enhance the experience and understanding of the religions.
 (CSU/UC) AA/AS Area C, CSU Area C-2, IGETC Area 3B